maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 ### Consolidate

-Suppose for example in this no duh! contrived example I have two major sections to my layout.
+In this no duh! contrived example I have two major sections to my layout.
 One holds my main content, and the other is an aside:

     .container
       .row